twlabs/cep-accounts/README.md

 # Introduction

-## Core Engineering Practices Shapes exercise
+## Core Engineering Practices Accounts exercise

 To start, run through the "Getting Started" steps below for either Kotlin or Javascript (whichever you are most comfortable working with).